mastodon-sc/mastodon-deep-lineage/doc/classification/readme.md

 ```

 * Edit distance of 69, because:
-    * one node has a difference of 1
+  * one node has a difference of 1 (13-12)
-    * two nodes have a difference of 24 each
+  * two nodes have a difference of 24 each (227-203 * 2)
-    * two extra nodes are added with a weight of 10 each
+  * two extra nodes are added with a weight of 10 each (10 * 2)
     * ![zhang_example.gif](zhang_example.gif)

+### Workflow

-* The similarity measure uses the attribute cell lifetime, which is computed as a difference of time points between to
+1. The similarity measure uses the attribute cell lifetime, which is computed as a difference of time points between two
    subsequent divisions.
-There are multiple ways to compute the similarity measure between two lineage trees (cf. below).
+There are multiple ways to compute the similarity between two lineage trees based on this
+   attribute:
+2. The sum of the edit distances as shown in the basic example above.
+Individual differences in the cell lifetimes may
+   be normalized by their sum (i.e. local normalization)
+3. The sum of the edit distances as shown in the basic example above normalized by the maximum possible edit distances
+   of the two trees (normalized zhang edit distance)
+4. The sum of the edit distances normalized by the number of the involved nodes (per branch zhang edit distance)
-* The similarities are computed between all possible combinations of lineage trees leading to a two-dimensional
+5. The similarities are computed between all possible combinations of lineage trees leading to a two-dimensional
   similarity matrix.
 The values in this matrix are considered to reflect similarities of lineage trees.
 Low tree edit
   distances represent a high similarity between a discrete pair of lineage trees.
 This matrix is then used to perform
   an [Agglomerative Hierarchical Clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering) into a specifiable
   number of classes.
-* For the clustering three
+6. For the clustering three
   different [linkage methods](https://en.wikipedia.org/wiki/Hierarchical_clustering#Cluster_Linkage) can be chosen.

 ### Parameters

 * Crop criterion:
+  * The criterion for cropping the lineage trees
   * Number of spots (default)
   * Time point
 * Crop start
-  * At which number of spots or time point the analysis should start
+  * At which number of spots / time point (depending on the chose crop criterion) the analysis should start
 * Crop end
-  * At which number of spots or time point the analysis should end
+  * At which number of spots / time point (depending on the chose crop criterion) the analysis should end
 * Number of classes
   * The number of classes the lineage trees should be grouped into
-  * Must not be greater than the number of lineage trees
+  * Must not be greater than the number of valid lineage trees
 * Minimum number of divisions
-  * The minimum number of divisions a lineage tree must have to be considered in the classification
+  * The minimum number of divisions a lineage tree should have so that it is included in the analysis
 * Similarity measures:
   1. (default) ![normalized_zhang_distance.gif](normalized_zhang_distance.gif)<sup>1,2</sup>
   2. ![per_branch_zhang_distance.gif](per_branch_zhang_distance.gif)<sup>1</sup>